-During the year under review, your Company earned net profit of Rs.7,39,771/- after incurring necessary expenditure and providing for tax.
+During the year under review, your Company earned a net profit of Rs.
+1,18,519/- after incurring necessary expenditure and providing for tax.
 Your Directors continue their efforts to improve the working of the Company.

-There is no change in the nature of business of the company.
+There has been no change in the nature of business of the company.

 Material changes and commitments affecting the financial position of the company which have occurred between the end of the year and the date of the Report: